Reefufui/image_denoising_filter/README.md

-The project uses CMake, and all dependencies are included, If you then run the program, './build/vulkan_denoice' a file named `result.png` should be created.
+The project uses CMake, and all dependencies are included, If you then run the program, './build/vulkan_denoice' a file named `result.bmp` should be created.